 One of the first major projects was connecting schools.
-Dale and Yvonne volunteered to network Kennedy elementary school so every classroom would be on the Internet.
+Dale and Yvonne volunteered to network Kennedy Elementary School so every classroom would be on the Internet.
 The pair donated time to build the system and train the teachers.
-Their daughters, Jacqueline and Samantha (ages 7 and 9) helped run wires in their school as well.
+Their daughters, Jacqueline and Samantha (ages 7 and 9) also helped run wires in their school.
 Word spread and soon all 16 schools in the district wanted to access the Internet.

 Later that year, I.C. started housing its growing number of phone lines and computers in a small office in downtown Mankato, while the company was still run out of the Karsten home with only one part-time employee.

 In 1994, we moved the entire operation to an 800 square-foot space in the same downtown office building.
 At that time, we had five employees.
-This was the year we built and contributed web sites for the City of Mankato as well as the Mankato Free Press (making history as the first web site for a Minnesota daily newspaper and one of the first City websites in the world).
+This was the year we built and contributed websites for the City of Mankato and the Mankato Free Press (making history as the first website for a Minnesota daily newspaper and one of the first City websites in the world).

 Since 2007, we’ve worked on the third floor of the Union Square Building on North Broad Street in Mankato.
-This beautiful building used be home to a school and we love it here.
+This beautiful building used to be home to an elementary school and we love it there.

 In 2014, Jacqueline and Samantha Karsten both worked at the company for a while.
 So, the family that originally did the wiring at Kennedy Elementary in 1993 was all together again for a while before both young ladies moved on to other opportunities.

-Our original logo was based on the Greek Key, a symbol which means maze or labyrinth and the green and blue was for the Earth.
+Our original logo was based on the Greek Key, a symbol that means “maze or labyrinth” and the green and blue symbolized the Earth.

 Fitting for what the Internet was at the beginning.
 For 15 years, we used a globe with the words VoyageurWeb on it.

-As we enter 2017, we have decided to return to our roots and will be known as Internet Connections, Inc. again.
-We are focusing on hosting, domain name management, site testing, accessibility and custom programming.
+In 2017, we decided to return to our roots and be called Internet Connections, Inc. again.
+We are focusing on hosting, domain name management, site testing, accessibility, and custom programming.